-Figure 6.5 Map view ribbon for adding and editing cross sections the cross section, double-click at the location of the bank on the other side of the river.
+Figure 6.5 Map view ribbon for adding and editing cross sections

+Cross sections are defined as polylines.
+To add a new cross section line click firstly on the required location of the bank on one side of the river and then click at all locations of intermediate points of the polyline.
+To stop digitising the cross section, double-click at the location of the bank on the other side of the river.
 The digitised cross section must always intersect with a branch.
 The branch name and chainage defining the location of the cross-section are automatically defined by this intersection.
 The created cross section is automatically shown in the Cross Section window.